JSBSim-Team/jsbsim/doc/DevelopersDocs.md

 The tests are also using `numpy`, `pandas` and `scipy` so you need these Python modules to be installed on your system.

-Make sure that the JSBSim library is in the path of the dynamic loader before running the tests (see [the procedure to add the JSBSim library to dynamic loader path](#when-i-try-to-run-ctest-most-of-the-tests-fail) if you get multiple failures of the tests).
+Make sure that the JSBSim shared library is in the path of the dynamic linker before running the tests (see [the procedure to add the JSBSim library to the dynamic linker path](#when-i-try-to-run-ctest-most-of-the-tests-fail) if you get multiple failures of the tests).

 The test suite can then be run using `ctest` in the `build` directory.
 Tests can also be run in parallel on several cores (4 in the example below) using the option `-j`
 ```bash